 Sutures, special adhesives, clips and tapes are used to close the large incisions created during the procedure.

-Where a patient requires only a small amount of fat and skin to be removed, the surgeon is likely to recommend a miniature tummy tuck.
+Where a patient requires only a small amount of fat and skin to be removed, the surgeon is likely to recommend a miniature abdominoplasty.
 This is a shorter procedure that doesn’t leave as much scarring.
 However, in most cases patients are still given a general anaesthetic.

 A miniature abdominoplasty involves the excision of a section of skin and fat from the lower abdomen.
 This version of the procedure leaves no scar around the umbilicus, but it does sometimes involve tightening of the abdominal muscles.